pnp/modernization/Tools/SharePoint.Modernization/README.md

 - [Modernization scanner for SharePoint Online](https://github.com/SharePoint/sp-dev-modernization/blob/master/Tools/SharePoint.Modernization/Releases/SharePoint.Modernization.Scanner.exe?raw=true)

-Once you've downloaded the tool, unzip it to a local folder which will contain the **SharePoint.Modernization.Scanner.exe** and **webpartmapping.xml** files.
-Start a (PowerShell) command prompt and navigate to that folder so that you can use the tool.
+Once you've downloaded the tool (**SharePoint.Modernization.Scanner.exe**), copy it to a folder.
+Next start a (PowerShell) command prompt and navigate to that folder so that you can use the tool.

-> Note:
-> If you want to compile the tool yourself you'll also need to have the SharePoint.Scanning solution available as this tools depends on the SharePoint Scanner framework to compile.

 ## Using the scanner for SharePoint Online ##